 However, if you are determined to do so, please ensure it thoroughly describes the outcomes you wish to achieve, and avoid the temptation to prescribe exactly how and what vendors must deliver.
 Make sure you give vendors plenty of time to make the resources available that will be necessary to formulate a proposal document for you.
 Importantly, please ensure you indicate your budget, or at the very least an expected range for the entire project (and ideally an indication for each of the major components for complex projects).

-Vendors need to know that the value of the project is sufficient to justify the significant investment necessary to draft a response document for your RFP.
-And we must be convinced that you've selected us with care and we are not just one in a list of 10 suppliers all jumping through hoops with a 10% chance of success.
+Vendors need to know that the value of the project is sufficient to justify the significant investment necessary to create a proposal in response to your RFP.
+And we must be convinced that you've selected us with care and we are not just one in a list of 5 suppliers all jumping through hoops, each with only a 20% chance of success.
 If you haven't been in touch with us to discuss your needs during the weeks and months prior to issuing your RFP, then it's hard for us to believe you have performed the due diligence necessary to understand our capability and treat us as a serious contender.